 From the time of diagnosis, through the surgical planning, and scheduling, your family will be involved at all times, keeping you informed every step of the way.
-Surgeries are all done through the Goryeb Children’s Hospital “Family Centered Care” program, so that as parents, you may stay with your child at all times.
-In addition, we have an in-hospital Ronald McDonald house, for parents of children in the Pediatric ICU.
+Surgeries are all done through the “Family Centered Care” program, so that parents can stay with their children at ALL times.
 Our patient floor rooms are all designed for parents to dorm-in, with your children.
-We have MORE pediatric anesthesiologists than any OTHER hospital in New Jersey!
+We only work with pediatric anesthesiologists.
 THAT is an important factor in considering WHO will be doing your child’s surgery and WHERE.

 Endoscopic Treatment for Craniosynostosis

 Developed in the late 1990’s, endoscopic surgical repair for craniosynostosis offered surgeons a way to “open” the fused or locked sutures of the skull, instead of making a large incision on the infant’s head.
 Pediatric neurosurgeons and craniofacial surgeons use small incisions to limit the “appearance” of a scar on the infants head, and to minimize a “post-operative” look.
 Using endoscopes, and specialized instruments, surgeons are able to unlock the fused suture and allow the infant’s head shape to become more normal.
 Once the sutures are opened, the infant has a custom made helmet constructed that allows their head to “re-mold” into a more symmetrical shape.